By Mike Switzer, Product Line Manager

 6. Drive Maintenance

-commutator in the form of excessive arcing at the brushes to the nearest ground/metal surface within the end frame on the commutator side of the motor.
-Today’s DC drives are programmed to the specifications for the horsepower, volts and amperes under load.
-The drive may also be equipped with the option for a mounted tachometer on the end of the motor shaft.
+DC drives can also be a culprit to a non-efficient DC motor.
+Detect excessive arcing at the brushes to the nearest ground/metal surface within the end frame on the commutator side of the motor to identify issues with the silicon-controlled rectifiers (SCRs) in a drive.
+DC drives today program the specifications for horsepower, volts, and amperes under load.
+The drive may also have the option to mount a tachometer on the end of the motor shaft.
 If the tachometer or connections to the drive are not properly terminated, the motor can go into an overspeed mode by the means of over-voltage at the armature.
 The drive reacts to little or no voltage produced by the tachometer.
 DC drives are designed to shut down the motor in cases such as this.

 Southwest Electric has the expertise to help maintain and keep your motor running at its peak capability.
 We can create and implement a custom maintenance program that will maximize the life of your DC applications.
 Give us a call, email, or request a quote using the button below to get in touch with us today.